 Brief history about Free4U Computing.

-- The Free4U Henderson Classroom began in the 357 Arcade back in 2002.
+- The Free4U Henderson Classroom began in the 357 Arcade back in the early 2000s.
 It started as a Key4Free classroom, working in conjunction with the Warehouse Stationery Store in Lincoln Road and MIT.

 - Warehouse Stationery and Manukau Institute of Technology combined to provide many FreeB computer classrooms (for New Zealand Citizens and Permanent Residents) around NZ in early 2000’s.
 These were in response to an initiative by the Government of New Zealand identifying a need for adult New Zealanders and Permanent Residents to develop computer skills.

 - Unitec took over Free4B from MIT and the branding was changed to Free4U.